 Q: Are you just a mouthpiece for Kickstarter and Lending Club?

 We will never be a mouthpiece for any company, lobby group or paid informant.

-If high-profile alternative finance companies do something worth praise, we'll praise them.
-If they take a dump on the floor and call it art, we will call bullshit.
+If high-profile alternative finance companies do something worth praise, we’ll praise them.
+If they take a dump on the floor and call it art, we will call B.S.

-If any company dips their toe into the fraud pond, or screws someone out of their investments – and their trust – we'll be merciless in our attacks.
+If any company dips their toe into the fraud pond, or screws someone out of their investments – and their trust – we’ll be merciless in our coverage.